nerdfolio/better-auth-goodies/packages/ba-guest-list/README.md

 Intended use is for development testing and possibly demos with known login names, e.g. login as "Alice" or "Bob".
 You can use it with a single-input form or binding a name to a submit button.

 The fixed guest list is defined on the server-side with optional roles so this plugin can also be used for testing roles.
-You can also set it up to allow the client access to the guest list (useful for demo login scenarios).
+You can optionally reveal the server guest list to the client (useful for demo login scenarios).

+THIS IS NOT MEANT FOR SECURE PRODUCTION APP!

 # How It Works